coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * Initial release version.
 Tested and found works well without any issues.

 == Upgrade Notice ==
+= 5.2 =
+* Upgrade now to get enhanced User Interface and support for latest version of All in one SEO.
+2.3.12.1.
 = 5.1.1 =
 * Upgrade now to get the fix for duplicate handling feature.
 = 5.1 =